Primary Advisor/Dissertation Chair

 Text Analyses, Linguistic Analysis; Quantitative Research

 Freeland, Melinda, "Evaluate the expression: An analysis of the linguistic features of directions in an upper elementary mathematics textbook" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4161.